gallochris/dadgumboxscores/hugo_source/content/purpose.md

 # Purpose

 Dadgum box scores is a collection of every UNC men's basketball box score since the 2003-04 season.
-Nothing else.
-Just box scores.
-Dadgum box scores.

 Who am I?